blair-cannon/final-project-mud-buds/README.md

 o User Authentication for creating a dog profile and storing information. o Live messaging within the website.

-Originally hosted on Heroku and has since expired and data was deleted.
+Originally hosted on Heroku and has since expired and seeded data was deleted.

 ![Home Page](src/images/1.png)
 ![Swiping Ability in UI](src/images/2.png)